alidcastano/alidcastano.com/content/articles/2016-05-29-UniquelyValuable.md

 ---
 title: Useful first, passionate second

-description: What I learned about following my passion.
+description: What I learned about following my passion, and what I'd suggest you do instead.
 ---

 There's this aura in college that you should first study what you like---one that many students are suffocated by.
 I only know, because I've gotten a good whiff of its effects myself.